Header image redox reactions.

 reduction reaction: MnO4 (aq)- + 8H+(aq)+ 5e → Mn2+(aq) + 4H20(l)

-The oxidation reaction is simply the pale green Fe2+(aq) being oxidised to the pale yellow Fe3+(aq) ion.
+The oxidation reaction here is simply the oxidation of the pale green Fe2+(aq) being oxidised to the pale yellow Fe3+(aq) ion.

 oxidation reaction: Fe2+(aq) → Fe3+(aq) + e

 However you will obviously note that the oxidation reaction only releases 1 mole of electrons while the reduction of the permanganate ion requires 5 moles of electrons.
-So to get the overall equation the oxidation half-equation needs to be multiplied by x5.
+So to get the overall equation the oxidation half-equation will need to be multiplied by x5.

 oxidation reaction: 5Fe2+(aq) → 5Fe3+(aq) + 5e

-Overall equation for this redox reaction is obtained by simply adding together the two half-equation and cancelling out the electrons:
+The overall equation for this redox reaction is obtained by simply adding together the two half-equation for the oxidation and reduction reactions taking place and cancelling out the electrons; as shown below:

 reduction reaction: MnO4-(aq) + 8H+(aq)+ 5e → Mn2+(aq) + 4H20(l)